 - What’s the estimated cost of the project?
 For example, if you’re tackling a small landscaping project for $5k or less, it might not be personal loan territory.
 Instead, you might be better off paying with cash or a home equity line of credit (if you already have access).

 - What does your timeline look like?
 If you require fast funds, such as to complete an urgent project, you don’t have time to wait around for a home equity loan approval.
 A personal loan may fit nicely here, as you can usually receive a same-day decision in most cases after accepting the terms of the loan.

 - How comfortable are you with repaying a loan?
 If you can pay with cash, it’ll prevent you from taking on a monthly obligation.
 But if that’s not an option, consider the impact a loan will have on your long-term finances.
 For instance, a personal loan has flexible repayment terms – typically ranging from 36 to 84 months– so you can settle on the option that best suits your budget.

-If the cost of your project falls within the typical range of a personal loan, which may be no more than $35,000, it may be the best choice.
+If the cost of your project falls within the typical range of a personal loan, which may be no more than $35,000, this could be a smart choice.
 Benefits include:

 - Fast funding

 - No collateral

 - Flexible repayment terms

 - Competitive, fixed interest rate

 - No origination fees, no closing costs, and no prepayment penalties